-The Association is incorporated in England and Wales as a company limited by guarantee and not having a share capital.
-The address of the registered office is given on page 49.
+The Association is incorporated in England and Wales as a private Company limited by guarantee and does not have share capital.
+The address of the registered office is given on page 38.

 In the event of liquidation, any net assets of the Association are to be distributed amongst such Members and former Members in such proportions and amounts as the Directors shall decide.